The Care of Military Children and Adolescents During Deployment and Beyond

-Support: This medical education program was made possible through an educational grant from McKesson Health Solutions
+Support: This medical education program was made possible through an educational grant from Michael Reese Health Trust.

-The Illinois Academy of Family Physicians/Family Practice Education Network designates this educational activity for a maximum of 1.00 AMA PRA Category 1 credit ™.
+AMA PRA Category 1: The Illinois Academy of Family Physicians/Family Practice Education Network designates this enduring material for maximum of 1.00 AMA PRA Category 1 credit ™.
 Physicians should claim commensurate with the extent of their participation in the activity.
-Credit Expiration: April 22, 2013
+Credit Expiration: March 15, 2013.

 To view this course, log in or register from the Home Page.